-San Diego is an excellent place to visit in January, especially if you live in an area where you want to get away from cold, snowy weather and dreary, gray skies.
+San Diego is an excellent place to visit in January, especially if you live in an area where it's cold, and you want to get away from cold, snowy weather and dreary, gray skies.

 On the downside, it might rain in January.
 You can read more about that below.